Sudan-Digital-Archive/internal-docs/docs/software-design/index.md

   [here](https://app.browsertrix.com/api/docs)
 - Postmark API refers to [postmark](https://postmarkapp.com/)
 - The frontend, API, and postgres database all live on digital ocean.
 See the [infrastructure](../infrastructure-design/index.md) section for more information

+## Data Modelling

+See the [entity relation diagrams](entity_relation_diagrams.md) here.
+These describe what is in the postgres database